shadyproject/opentelemetry-collector-contrib/processor/asprocessor/internal/provider/maxmindprovider/README.md

 # Features

-- Supports GeoIP2-City and GeoLite2-City database types.
+- Supports GeoIP2-ISP and GeoLite2-ASN database types.
-- Retrieves and returns geographical metadata for a given IP address.
-The generated attributes follow the internal [Geo conventions](../../convention/attributes.go).
+- Retrieves and returns Autonomus System metadata for a given IP address.
+The generated attributes follow the internal [ASN conventions](../../convention/attributes.go).

 ## Configuration

 The following configuration must be provided:

-- `database_path`: local file path to a GeoIP2-City or GeoLite2-City database.
+- `database_path`: local file path to a GeoIP2-ISP or GeoLite2-ASN database.